conficient/BlazorDynamicList/README.md

         }
     }
 ```
-While this works for two products, image if we had hundreds or even thousands!
+While this works for two products, if we had hundreds or even thousands
-And it doesn't display the correct one for Product1 if it has a flange.
+of products this becomes a nightmare.
+Worse, it's putting product specific
+logic into the web application and making maintaining it much harder.

-#### DynamicComponent
+#### Dynamic Component

 The third list is the cool one!
 We display each product using a `DynamicComponent`:
 ```cs